 Medical Alert Systems

-These potentially life saving tools are as easy to activate as pressing a button, making a vocal request and there are even medical alert systems that can automatically detect when a user has fallen if they are wearing a connected device.
+These potentially life-saving tools are as easy to activate as pressing a button, making a vocal request, and most of the best medical alert systems can automatically detect when a user has fallen if they are wearing a connected device.
 Often called personal emergency response systems, they typically feature panic buttons on walls, wearable devices, and home speaker connectivity that allows users to communicate with dispatchers.

-Medical alert systems typically are connected to a 24/7 monitoring company that provides immediate responses when emergency or medical personnel are required.
-They are ideal for seniors who have mobility issues, are becoming more frail, suffer from a chronic health condition and those who are alone home frequently.
+Medical alert systems are typically connected to a 24/7 monitoring company that provides immediate responses when emergency or medical personnel are required.
+They are ideal for older adults who have mobility issues, suffer from a chronic health condition, or are home alone frequently.

 Home Security Systems

 Seniors choosing to remain in their own homes can easily become targets for thieves and other miscreants.
 Home security systems for seniors can help derail any efforts concerning home invasions and they can enjoy a greater sense of safety along with 24/7 monitoring contracts.
 Of particular value are home security systems that also offer options such as medical alert devices in conjunction with a contract.

 Pro Tip: Home security systems are just one tool to protect you from becoming a victim of a crime.
 Head to our guide on crime prevention tips for seniors to learn more about staying safe at home and on the go.

 It’s important to find a security package compatible with one’s need or preference for landline or cellular connections or both.
 It will also be necessary to decide how technologically advance you want the system to be and how easy it will be to operate.
 Individuals looking for state-of-the-art security will want to include options such as video camera, motion detectors, intrusion alerts and perhaps even consider incorporating some home automation features into the system.

 Identity Theft Protection